 Not only did Reinhardt put his stamp upon jazz, his string band music also had an impact upon the parallel development of Western swing, which eventually fed into the wellspring of what is now called country music.
 His style of gypsy music has become so popular that many musicians today attempt to master it The best way to do that is to get Django songs that come with the transcriptions.
-You’ll find a couple of hundred such songs available for download from the Django In A Box website.

 Although he could not read music, with Grappelli and on his own, Reinhardt composed several winsome, highly original tunes like “Daphne,” “Nuages” and “Manoir de Mes Reves,” as well as mad swingers like “Minor Swing” and the ode to his record label of the ’30s, “Stomping at Decca.”
 As the late Ralph Gleason said about Django’s recordings, “They were European and they were French and they were still jazz.”